 I can't remember if I had my alarm on that particular morning or that something else woke me.
 All I can remember is that I was half-asleep and half-awake standing on a terrace.
 For me, early mornings are the best time of the day.
 No matter how tired I am, I always try to wake up early when I'm traveling.

 A mist concealed some of the wooden houses in the distance.
 It was hot, sticky, and humid.

 As my eyes adjusted to the view in front of me, I noticed a slow, ghostly shape gliding in the canal.
 It moved with grace, floating in silence like a fallen petal carried downstream by the river.

 Sometimes, they walked a considerable amount of distance just to get food.
-The act of trading goods with other people is so primal that I wonder why it's not as common today.
+The act of trading goods is so primal that I wonder why it's not as common today.
 I found it refreshing how these gentle souls interact with their environment.
 They moved so gracefully and quietly that just by observing them, I felt a sense of calm.